chubby-c-a-t/proton-ge-isolated-launcher/README.md

 proton-ge-isolated-launcher.desktop
 ```

-This file requires manual adjustment of the `Exec=` path (`/path/to/proton-ge-isolated-launcher.sh %f`) and is included to demonstrate how context-menu integration (e.g. “Right-Click to Sandbox”) can be established within a Linux desktop environment to offer convenience running Window's executable files.
+This file requires manual adjustment of the `Exec=` path (`/path/to/proton-ge-isolated-launcher.sh %f`) and is included to demonstrate how context-menu integration can be established within a Linux graphical desktop environment to offer convenience running Windows executable files.

 ---